-SDDC (Single Device Data Correction) checks and corrects single-bit or multiple-bit (4-bit max.) memory faults that affect an entire single x4 DRAM device.
-SDDC Plus One, an enhanced feature to SDDC, copies data stored in a faulty DRAM device to a spare device when an SDDC event has occurred.
+SDDC (Single Device Data Correction) Plus One (Available when Intel Run Sure is set to Enable)

+Select Enable for SDDC Plus one support, which is the enhanced feature to SDDC, will spare the faulty DRAM device out after an SDDC event has occurred.
 After the event, the SDDC+1 ECC mode is activated to protect against any additional memory failure caused by a 'single-bit' error in the same memory rank.
-The options are Enable and Disable.
-(Note: SDDC or SDDC Plus One is available when it is supported by the processors installed on the motherboard.)
+The optiions are Enable and Disable.

-ADDDC Sparing (Available when Intel Run Sure is set to Enable)
+ADDDC (Adaptive Double Device Data Correction) Sparing (Available when Intel Run Sure is set to Enable)

-Select Enable for ADDDC (Adaptive Double Device Data Correction) support, which will not only provide memory error checking and correction but will also prevent the system from issuing a performance penalty before a device fails.
+Select Enable for Adaptive Double Device Data Correction (ADDDC) support, which will not only provide memory error checking and correction but will also prevent the system from issuing a performance penalty before a device fails.
 Please note that virtual lockstep mode will only start to work for ADDDC after a faulty DRAM module is spared.
 The options are Enable and Disable.